Indiana Eviction Notices

 Your eviction complaint will need to be filed at a small claims division of the superior court.
 Certain counties permit filers to submit their documents online via an authorized e-filing service provider (view this webpage to see if e-filing is allowed in your county).
 Otherwise, you may deliver the document in person to the small claims court in your county.

 A fee will be required upon filing (usually between $40 and $100).
 If you are indigent and cannot afford the fee, you can request an exemption by filing a Fee Waiver.
-Use the Electronic Fillable Packet or the Printable Packet for this purpose.
+Use the Printable Packet for this purpose.

 Step 5 – Court Hearing for Eviction